 Insert text after specific nth characters

-With the use of some Excel functions, we can resolve that we insert some arbitrary characters in front of or behind a given string.
+Using some Excel functions, we can resolve that we insert some arbitrary characters in front of or behind a given string.
 The problem starts when we have to perform this operation on an Excel database.
 By choosing the ‘Add Text’ option, we can manipulate huge data sets in a matter of seconds!
-Execution this task manually is the real mission impossible case using simple Excel formulas.
+However, executing this task manually is the real mission impossible case using simple Excel formulas.

 From the Excel string manipulation formulas we have to emphasize the SEARCH(), FIND(), MID(), LEFT(), RIGHT() functions.

 Now imagine that comfortable situation that you don’t have to create endless formulas ever again!
-Simply start the functions can be seen in the picture.
+Instead, simply start the functions can be seen in the picture.

 Delete the text after nth character

-Out of the so far introduced text transformations, some can be done with the use of previously described formulas.
-The following will be a real treat for the professionals working in the field of business.
+Out of the so far introduced text transformations, some can be done using previously described formulas.
+The following will be a real threat for the professionals working in the field of business.
 Let’s stay a little more with the string manipulation functions.
 Opposite to the previous paragraph here, we don’t insert the characters but remove them.

-OK, at this point, all people who good at Excel would say the following sentence: Let’s cut the characters from the front and back.
-And what if we have to do this from the middle of the text or starting from the fifth character?
-Probably this is the moment when the average user would throw the keyboard from the desk…
+OK, at this point, all people who are good at Excel would say the following sentence: Let’s cut the characters from the front and back.
+What if we have to do this from the middle of the text or starting from the fifth character?
+Probably this is the moment when the average user would throw the keyboard from the desk.

 Please try the remove by position function; it is a very effective working tool.
-Look through the list, and your blood pressure will quickly be restored.
+Then, look through the list.
+The result will quickly restore your blood pressure.

 Remove spaces to clean data

 The next thing to do is to remove the spaces from the text.
-This is not complicated; it simply can be done by using the Excel TRIM function.
+You can do it by using the Excel TRIM function.
 In this case, we’ve done nothing else then automatized this function.
-You don’t need to apply any formulas, just use the Remove Spaces and All Spaces command.
+You don’t need to apply any formulas; use the Remove Spaces and All Spaces command.

 Remove special characters from a text

 Finally, let’s see the special characters.
 We distinguish three different types.
-The first one is the non-printable characters, the second is the alpha characters, and the third one is the numerical data.
-The tools that can be seen in the picture are capable of removing only one type of character from the text.
+The first one is the non-printable characters, the second is the alpha characters, and the third is the numerical data.
+The tools that can be seen in the picture can remove only one type of character from the text.

 Imagine how useful can be this Excel application if we have to cleanse a database containing phone numbers.
 The cells have numbers and other characters also.